What you must be told

-Information on transferring benefits
+Information on retirement options

-If you're in a defined contribution scheme, your scheme or provider should automatically send you a statement of your options for opening your pot.
+If you're in a defined contribution scheme, your scheme or provider should automatically send you a statement of your options for accessing your pot.
 They should do this at least six months before your selected retirement date.

 The information must include the option to take your pot from your current scheme or provider and use it to buy an income from another provider.